Wade008/T1A2-B-Workbook/README.md

 *Identify a database management system (DBMS) commonly used in web applications (including Flask) and discuss the pros and cons of this database.*

+PostgreSQL is an object-relational database system

+(Postgresql.org, 2022)

+(AltexSoft, 2019)

 <hr>